dmuchai/kenya-movers-ai/privacy-policy.md

 - **Quote Requests**: Details about your moving requirements

 ### Information Collected Automatically
-- **Location Data**: Approximate location to provide relevant moving services and quotes
+ **Location Data**: Coarse location (city/region level) to provide relevant moving services and quotes.
+The app does not access precise GPS coordinates.
 - **Device Information**: Device type, operating system, app version
 - **Usage Data**: How you interact with the app features